charlieegan3/personal-website/content/posts/2020-09-07-github-actions-fun/index.md

           --exclude "Vault/**"
 ```

-Here we see a really clear example of Actions as ‘cron-as-a-service’, and I suppose a secret store too.
+Here we see a really clear example of Actions as ‘cron-as-a-service’, and I suppose a secret store too for Rclone config.

 ## photos & music